egpo/php-jqString/README.md

 ===
 String class implementation in PHP similar to jQuery String class but with additional methods

-This class is based on the String class written by [Alec Gorge] (https://github.com/alecgorge) but with some additions and modifications [here] (https://github.com/egpo/PHP-String-Class)
+This class is based on the String class written by [Alec Gorge] (https://github.com/alecgorge) but with some additions and modifications, [here] (https://github.com/egpo/PHP-String-Class) is the original class.

 String Class Methods
 ---